Florida Sen. Rick Scott Off Base in Claim That Rise in Medicare Premiums Is Due to Inflation

 Stephen Zuckerman, co-director of the Urban Institute’s health policy center, said a rise in wages caused by inflation could spur a small boost in Medicare spending because wages help determine how much the program pays providers.
 But, he said, such an increase would have to occur for more than a few months to affect premiums.
 Continued soaring inflation could influence 2023 Medicare premiums, not those for 2022.
 “The claim that premium increases are due to inflation in the last couple of months doesn’t make sense,” Zuckerman said.

 CMS faced the challenge of trying to estimate costs for an expensive drug not yet covered by Medicare.
-“It is a very difficult projection to make, and they want to have enough contingency reserved,” said Jacobson, of the Commonwealth Fund.
+“It is a very difficult projection to make, and they want to have enough contingency reserved,” said Gretchen Jacobson, a vice president of the nonpartisan Commonwealth Fund.

-Still, the 5.9% jump that will hit most enrollees is a relatively large premium increase, she added.
-Those beneficiaries will see an $8.76 monthly increase in premiums, or about $105 more for all of 2022.

 Our Ruling